feressalem/rosi_challenge_ppgeas_ufsc/README.md

 # Installation

 The simulator was conceived using **Ubuntu 18.4.2**, **ROS Melodic**, and **V-REP 3.6.2 (rev.0)**.
 Another software versions might work, but they are not recommended nor officially supported for the competition.
-THis solution uses Rtabmap for real time appearence based map, with lbpointmatcher and opencv with contrib modules, which should be all built from source.
+This solution uses Rtabmap for real time appearence based map, with libpointmatcher and opencv with contrib modules, which should be all built from source.

 ## Installation advices